apache/druid/docs/release-info/migr-three-value-logic.md

 Therefore, according to this three-value logic, `x <> 'some value'` only returns non-null values.

 Now, Druid stores segments in a SQL compatible null handling mode by default.
-For Druid's columnar format, this means string columns always store the null value as id 0, the first position in the value dictionary and an associated entry in the bitmap value indexes used to filter null values.
-Numeric columns also store a null value bitmap index to indicate the null valued rows, which is used to null check aggregations and for filter matching null values.

 The default Druid configurations for SQL compatible null handling mode is as follows: